 A few minutes of preparation at home can make you feel good over very long distances.
 Before leaving the house.

-- Buy shoes that really fit you.
-Not the first discounted pair you see at your favorite outdoor store that you won’t try on before you go.
+1. Buy shoes that really fit you.
+Not the first discounted pair you see at your favorite outdoor store that you wonโ€™t try on before you go.

-- Choose your socks wisely.
+3. Choose your socks wisely.
 Never wear cotton.
 It locks in moisture on contact with your skin, speeding up the blistering process.
 As with your shoes, choose socks that fit well, without wrinkles or annoying seams.
 Then find what works best for you in terms of thickness and try wearing a thin, sweat-wicking synthetic sock under a thicker wool layer.
 You can also try socks that protect against blisters.

-- Buy supportive insoles to prevent your foot from slipping inside your shoe.
+4. Buy supportive insoles to prevent your foot from slipping inside your shoe.

-- Trim your toenails to avoid pressure on the front of your shoes.
+5. Trim your toenails to avoid pressure on the front of your shoes.

-- Put a band-aid on your feet as a preventive measure if you’ve done all of the above and are still suffering from burns just a few miles into a big trip.
+6. Put a band-aid on your feet as a preventive measure if youโ€™ve done all of the above and are still suffering from burns just a few miles into a big trip.

 During the trip:

-Keep your feet dry.
-Bring extra socks to change into mid-day.
-Then hang the pair of wet socks outside your backpack, so they’re dry and ready to wear in the evening.
+3. Then hang the pair of wet socks outside your backpack, so theyโ€™re dry and ready to wear in the evening.

-Rinse your feet as much as possible.
+4. Rinse your feet as much as possible.
 Not only do dirty feet cause blisters more quickly, but they also increase the likelihood of infection.
 Even better, dipping your tired, sore feet into the river water is a great habit.
 Just be sure to let them dry completely before putting them back in your shoes.

 Conclusion

+Whether beginner or experienced, the foot blister is certainly one of the worst enemies of the hiker.
+It is the consequence of repeated friction between an โ€œat riskโ€ area of โ€‹โ€‹your foot and the shoe, most of the time.
 The blister then usually forms towards the heel, the arch of the foot, and near the big toe.
-But we can prevent their appearance by putting on suitable hiking shoes, specific socks, or even by applying a bandage to the sensitive areas of the foot.
+As discussed earlier, we can prevent their appearance by putting on suitable hiking shoes, specific socks, or even by applying a bandage to the sensitive areas of the foot.

 Both closed and open, the blisters must be cleaned with soap or disinfectant and then protected with a sterile strip or second skin dressings.
-In all cases, they should be monitored as soon as they appear and, if you can, take steps to prevent them from becoming infected.
+In all cases, they should be monitored as soon as they appear.
+And if you can, take steps to prevent them from becoming infected.

 Ready to hit the road with your feet in great shape?